sudarshanmhasrup/NetwareClient/readme.md

+## About library
+Netware Client is a straightforward networking library to simplify networking in Kotlin and Java.
+This library is created to simplify the process of sending and receiving data between clients and servers.
+Please refer to the following documentation to learn how you can use this library in your project.
+[View the documentation](https://netwareclient.vercel.app/)

+Netware Client supports the following operations:
+- Send `GET`, `POST`, `PATCH`, and `DELETE` HTTP requests.
+- Send headers along with the network requests.
+- Accept server response in `JSON` format.
+- Send request body in `JSON` format.
+- Display response in well format.

 ### About the project directory structure.
 I have divided this project into sub-modules so it will be easy  going through the source code of this project for anyone who's willing to go through the proejct source code.
 I have also added API module and make sure you run it first before starting your walkthrough.
 - `/api`: This module contains API logic.